 As always, it is best to contact me for free at anytime as each case and potential sentencing options are different depending on a variety of unique fact patterns.

-Where a dui prosecution cannot be dismissed without the risk of trial, a well informed client may wish to take advantage of a negotiated agreement with favorable terms negotiated between an owi lawyer and prosecutor.
+Where a prosecution cannot be dismissed without the risk of trial, a well informed client may wish to take advantage of a negotiated agreement with favorable terms negotiated between a lawyer and prosecutor.
 Often courtrooms within a county will have different policies in regard to sentencing based upon the views of what types of agreements a judge will accept.